Naturism in Portugal: History

 Naturism in Portugal had its first historical record around 1920, linked to Portuguese Naturist Society, of which the anarcho-syndicalist José Peralta was a prominent member.
-Social Nudity was already being practiced on “Costa da Caparica” beaches.
-With the development of the dictatorial regime, the naturist movement were limited to vegetarian and alternative medicines, since nudity was banned, and associated with the crime of "indecency".
-Only after the end of the dictatorial regime in 1974 (April 25th) the activities linked to the practice of nudity was resumed.
+Social nudity was already being practiced on the beaches of Costa de Caparica.
+With the development of the dictatorial regime, the naturist movement was limited to vegetarian and alternative medicines, since nudity was banned, and associated with the crime of "indecency".
+Only after the end of the dictatorial regime on 25 April 1974, the activities linked to the practice of nudity were resumed.

-The FPN – “Federação Portuguesa de Naturismo” (Portuguese Naturist Federation) was founded on the 1st of March 1977, at a meeting in Lisbon.
+The FPN – “Federação Portuguesa de Naturismo” (Portuguese Naturist Federation) – was founded on 1 March 1977 at a meeting in Lisbon.

 After its foundation the FPN applied to join INF/FNI-International Naturist Federation, which was then represented in Portugal by the Portuguese Vegetarian Association, which succeeded “Sociedade Portuguesa de Naturalogia” in this task.
 The FPN was admitted to the International Federation in October 1977 and attended its World Congress, in the following year, already entitled with a right to vote.